← Back to the build log

 Every AI agent tutorial starts the same way: write a better prompt.
 Add more context.
 Use chain-of-thought.
 Be specific about your output format.

 I spent three weeks optimizing prompts before I realized the bottleneck wasn't the prompt.
 It was the fact that my agent started fresh every single session.
-All the decisions it made yesterday. which architecture pattern to use, which files to avoid, what Kevin prefers. gone.
+All the decisions it made yesterday (which architecture pattern to use, which files to avoid, why we'd chosen Postgres over Redis for that one cache layer) are gone.
 Every morning it re-derived everything from scratch.

 The bottleneck in AI agent workflows isn't intelligence.
-It's memory.
+It's persistence.

 What We Tried (and What Failed)